Siege of Kotte (1557–1558): August – November 1558

 Failure at the “Battle by the Lake” and the deaths of many Portuguese soldiers soon spread discontent in the Portuguese camp.
 Portuguese captains openly questioned the leadership of the captain major with mutinous demonstrations.
 Afonso Pereira was determined to punish the ringleader, but the inquiries revealed he was none other than Diogo de Melo Coutinho, the hero of the “Battle by the Lake”.
 So intending for a peaceful solution, he encountered Diogo de Melo publicly and questioned him “Diogo de Melo what do you mean?
 I own I owe you my life, and since you have given it to me and saved me from so many enemies, don’t be the occasion of my losing it.”
 These words released the tension between them and the demonstrations ended with Diogo de Melo publicly accepting and praising the leadership of Afonso Pereira.

 Meanwhile, news of the defeat reached Mannar with rumors of Afonso Pereira's death.
 The commander of Mannar garrison was Captain Jorge de Melo (nicknamed the First).
-With out any means to verify the truth of the rumors he rallied all the forces he could muster and arrived at Kotte.
+Without any means to verify the truth of the rumors he rallied all the forces he could muster and arrived at Kotte.
 They managed to break through the blockade and enter the city to the great relief of Afonso Pereira.